 The Medicine course at Oxford provides a well-rounded intellectual training with particular emphasis on the basic science research that underpins medicine.
-We have retained a distinct three-year pre-clinical stage that includes studying towards a BA Honours degree in Medical Sciences, followed by a three-year clinical stage.
-The Medical School at Oxford is relatively small, allowing students and staff to get to know one another and benefit from a relaxed and friendly atmosphere.
+We have retained a distinct three-year preclinical stage that includes studying towards a BA Honours degree in Medical Sciences, followed by a three-year clinical stage.
+The School of Medical and Biomedical Sciences at Oxford is relatively small, allowing students and staff to get to know one another and benefit from a relaxed and friendly atmosphere.